2003 invasion of Iraq: Connection to terrorists

+Since the invasion, assertions of operational links between the Iraqi regime and al-Qaeda have largely been discredited by the intelligence community, and Secretary Powell himself later admitted he had no proof.

 Iraqi drones

 In October 2002, a few days before the US Senate vote on the Authorization for Use of Military Force Against Iraq Resolution, about 75 senators were told in closed session that the Iraqi government had the means of delivering biological and chemical weapons of mass destruction by unmanned aerial vehicle (UAV) drones that could be launched from ships off the US' Atlantic coast to attack US eastern seaboard cities.
 Colin Powell suggested in his presentation to the United Nations that UAVs were transported out of Iraq and could be launched against the United States.

 In fact, Iraq had no offensive UAV fleet or any capability of putting UAVs on ships.
 Iraq's UAV fleet consisted of less than a handful of outdated Czech training drones.
 At the time, there was a vigorous dispute within the intelligence community whether the CIA's conclusions about Iraq's UAV fleet were accurate.
 The US Air Force denied outright that Iraq possessed any offensive UAV capability.